hernanmd/MetacelloFileDownload/README.md

 ```

 - In your Configuration class (instance side), add a method with selector #platformFilesUrl answering a Collection of download URL's.
 Examples:
+--If you have mirror URL's for your resource file:
 ```smalltalk
 ^ Smalltalk os isWin32
     ifTrue: [ #(